zach-chairez/New-Site/content/post/getting-started/index.md

 my_contr_3.to_csv('My_Contribution_LAST.csv', index = False )
 ```

 The performance of the classifier using K-Nearest Neighbors with K = 20 - 25 performed at 77.751% which is SLIGHTLY better than the original performance of 77.511% via the Random Forest classifier.
+When K = 5-15, the performance of K-Nearest Neighbors decreased to approximately 70% to 76% accuracy.

 ## Conclusion
 This blog post discussed a basic introduction into the Titanic data set while using three different kinds of classifiers to predict the survival of passengers:  $\textbf{Random Forest, Logistic Regression, and K-Nearest Neighbors}$.
 Each classifier, when trained with the same predictors, performed generally the same.
 The Random Forest, Logistic Regression, and K-Nearest Neighbors classifiers performed with an accuracy of 77.511%, 76.794%, and 77.751%, respectively.
 Future work would involve implementing more sophisticated and modern models such as SVM, Multiple Neural Nets (Deep Learning), or Gradient Boosted Trees.